goldilock-zone/ShrobObsidian/Daily Scribble - Nov 23/11 Daily Scribble 22-11-2023.md

 Went to a concert by Bhoomi.
 They're a good band, and they understand the heart of what their audience want.
 They exemplify a beauty in simplicity that I enjoy.
 Contrary to what others might think about me, I actually like engaging in collective effervescence especially of the cultural kind, albeit as a passive observer, preferring the role of an immobile observer, who smiles and laughs, and dances in his head, never engaging directly, but engaging nonetheless.
 I wonder what kinds of activities I can dream up, in this regard.
 Further, I have started to dream in sketches.
 I imagine very abstract classical sketches of human, and non-human forms when I imagine things now.
 I am enthralled by the richness it has given me in my everyway experience.
 I wish to learn how to make these translatable.
 The hermeneutics of translation, is also a very vivid image that has been forming in my head.
 What does a fractional recursion look like?
 Well, if a translation is an activity in transit between two linguistic planes, exploring what the hermeneuticist might find in that ontology of flux might be an interesting speculative direction of enquiry.

+Here's a few speculative selections of research topics:
+- Recursive Windows of Knowledge, and the the meeting points of these being the points of paradox
+- The bridgehead theory of intuition
+- A theory of knowledge, that is a plural theory of knowledge that is without politics
+-